patrickward/padd/README.md

 ## Task Management

 PADD provides interactive task management within any markdown file.
-Tasks use standard markdown checkbox syntax and a few additional features:
+Tasks use a simple checkbox syntax and a few additional features:

-- **Interactive Checkboxes**: Click to toggle completion status
+- **Interactive Checkboxes**: Click a checkbox to toggle completion status
-- **In-line Editing**: Edit task text directly in the browser
+- **In-line Editing**: Click on a tasks's label to edit its text directly in the browser
 - **Automatic Timestamping**: Completed tasks get `@done(YYYY-MM-DD)` tags
 - **Task Archiving**: Move completed tasks from any file to a current daily log entry
 - **Individual Operations**: Edit, delete, or toggle individual tasks